joseph-cz/marvel-tracker/README.md

 ## Current Progress

-- Phase 3 (Infinity Saga) movies are now included in tracker.
+- Infinity Saga movies are now included in tracker.
 - Selection menu is functional.
 - Added Bootstrap.
 - Added card system for movies.
 - Added Synopsis for each film.
-- Started work on implementing trailers.
+- Added trailers for Phase 1.
+- Progress for movie tracking is being worked on

 ### Version 1